livewires/web-building/sessions/1-setup.md

 - Minecraft
 - You favourite bands / TV show

-Open up Sublime Text (or your preferred text editor) and then in the `www/` folder open the `index.htm` file.
+Open up Visual Studio Code or Sublime Text (or your preferred text editor) and  open or create a new file called `index.htm` file.

 The `index.htm` file is really important; it tells your computer that it is the homepage for your website.
 Any other pages you create can be called anything else.

-`index.htm` looks like this:
+`index.htm` should like this:

 ```html
 <!DOCTYPE html>